COVID-19 Advocacy

 PPE for MRTs during the COVID-19 crisis

-Personal Protective Equipment (PPE) is an issue of concern for healthcare professionals across Canada in all professions during this crisis.
+In the spring of 2020, Personal Protective Equipment (PPE) was an issue of great concern for healthcare professionals across Canada in all professions.
 With widespread shortages, came reports directly to CAMRT from MRTs having difficulty accessing PPE in their institutions and facilities.

 Position statement